 - Increased appetite

-Residential treatment facilities, like Solution Based Treatment, are one of the best places to treat meth addiction, as well as the symptoms of withdrawal.
-These programs can help you work through the stages of treatment, learn healthy coping skills, as well as allow you to fully immerse yourself in recovery.
+Residential treatment facilities—like Substance Based Treatment & Detox—are among the best places to treat meth addiction, including withdrawal symptoms.
+These programs can help you work through the stages of treatment, learn healthy coping skills, and immerse yourself in recovery fully.